KitsunAbigail/KitsunAbigail/README.md

  Here's a good list of fun facts about me:

 - 🔧 Rust learner
-- 📜 Python and Javascript programmer
+- 📜 Python and JavaScript programmer
    - And I'm still learning more :3
 - 🐱 Spent way too much time making surprisingly high-quality games on Scratch
   - Sucks that I can't share them because the account it's from is my deadname